 Lee Quinones, who plays Zorro in the film, was one of the most difficult to pin down for an autograph as he was darting around and being pulled in a half dozen directions at once.
 I did not see Futura 2000, although I later saw a picture of him in the crowd so I know he was there.
 Sorry I missed you Futch.

 Charlie should take this act on the road.
 Oh, in case you didn’t know, I was the first generation hip hop journalist and wrote groundbreaking magazine and newspaper articles on the first generation for years before anyone else showed up, journalist-wise anyway.
 You can read most of my original stories on my smashwords site, link at top right.
 And check out Fab 5’s and Charlie’s great speeches at the end:

-Sorry to say I was out of town and missed last week’s 40th Anniversary of Hip Hop celebration in Central Park, but I was super happy to hear Kool Herc, Coke La Rock and Soul Sonic Force were part of the ceremony.
+Sorry to say I was out of town and missed last summer’s 40th Anniversary of Hip Hop celebration in Central Park, but I was super happy to hear Kool Herc, Coke La Rock and Soul Sonic Force were part of the ceremony.
 Hopefully, the media will start giving more attention to the First Generation soon, the people who actually invented hip hop and many of whom remain impoverished and greatly under-appreciated.

 Herc gave a powerful speech at the event: “Instead of making it rain in the strip club, make it drizzle in the daycare center… It’s about people respecting people, that’s what hip hop’s supposed to be… How many Trayvons got shot in Harlem last week, how many Trayvons got shot in Brooklyn last week?”

 Recently, I learned Afrika Bambaataa, founder of the Universal Zulu Nation, has a different chronology and places the actual birth of hip hop in 1974, which makes this year the actual 40th Anniversary, not last year.